 In a medium bowl, whisk egg to beat.

-Add in maple, coconut oil, vanilla, and almond milk and whisk.
+Add in maple, butter, vanilla, and milk and whisk.
+Add brown sugar and whisk.

 Stir in peanut butter to combine.